Personal profile

 Research Interests

-• Student lived experiences, in particular the extent to which technology and globalisation have affected Higher Education.
+• Student lived experiences, in particular the extent to which technology and social media has affected Higher Education.

 Biography